-Lease payments capitalised under exploration and evaluation assets and development/production assets during the year ended 31 March 2017 amount to US\$ 40,298,219 (previous year US\$ 45,601,638).
+Lease payments capitalised under exploration and evaluation assets and development/production assets during the year ended 31 March 2018 amounts to US\$ 51,376,926 (previous year US\$ 40,298,219).
 No sublease payments or contingent rent payments were made or received.
 No sublease income is expected as all assets held under lease agreements are used exclusively by the Group.
 All the operating leases of the Group can be cancelled and there are no future minimum payments for the existing operating leases.
 The terms and conditions of these operating leases do not impose any significant financial restrictions on the Group.